The Heckscher-Ohlin Trade Model

 What will be the impact of free trade on factor prices such as wage and interest rates?

-1. No barriers to trade
+1. No artificial barriers to trade

 2. No transportation cost

-Transportation costs are assumed to be zero.
+Transportation costs are assumed to be zero (No natural barriers).

 In reality, transportation costs are a significant portion of the marketing costs of most traded goods, especially in agricultural products.
+Transportation costs declined significantly due to the development of navigational technology and canals.

 Remark: This is unrealistic.
 However, it is not a bad assumption, because transportation costs inhibit and reduce trade volume; it does not reverse the trade pattern between the countries.
+The purpose is not to ignore reality but to isolate the pure effects of trade.

 3. Perfect Competition (PC) + Full Employment (FE)

-PC prevails in both product and factor markets.
-This assumption rules out monopolistic and oligopolistic market structures.
-It also rules out price and wage rigidities.
 In a perfectly competitive market all buyers and sellers are price takers, i.e., each one is too small to exert market power and influence market prices.
 All factors are fully employed.

 4. Factors are mobile in each country but are immobile across national borders.